 Celebrations on the government-held side of the divided city lasted long into the night, with a Reuters witness describing bullets dropping “like rainfall” as fighters shot into the air in triumph.

-The Red Cross on Tuesday warned of a “deepening humanitarian catastrophe” and said further loss of life “can be averted only if the basic rules of warfare – and of humanity – are applied.”Download Your First Issue Free!Do You Want to Learn How to Become Financially Independent, Make a Living Without a Traditional Job & Finally Live Free?
+The Red Cross on Tuesday warned of a “deepening humanitarian catastrophe” and said further loss of life “can be averted only if the basic rules of warfare – and of humanity – are applied.”Declare Your Independence!Profit outside the rigged system!
+Protect yourself from tyranny and economic collapse.
+Learn to live free and spread peace!

 It said in a statement: ” Thousands of civilians’ lives are in danger …. as the battle reaches new peaks and the area is plunged into chaos thousands with no part in the violence have literally nowhere safe to run.”